KejPi/AbracaDABra/README.md

 ### Airspy

-Airspy is optional device when you build application from the source code.
+Airspy is an optional device when you build the application from the source code.
 It is available in prebuilt binaries.
-Only Airspy Mini and R2 are supported, other devices do not have sufficient bandwith for DAB reception.
+Only the Airspy Mini and R2 are supported, other devices do not have sufficient bandwith for DAB reception.
 If you have problems with Airspy devices, please check the firmware version.
-Firmware update maybe required for correct functionality.
+A firmware update may be required for correct functionality.

-It is possible to select particular device when more devices are available.
-You can choose the device in settings (see screenshot below).
-When option called "Use any available Airspy device if selected one fails" is active, application tries to connect the first functional Airspy device if the selected device is not available, does not work or is already in use.
+It is possible to select a particular device when more than one device is connected.
+You can choose the device to use in settings (see screenshot below).
+When the option "Use any available Airspy device if selected one fails" is enabled, the application tries to connect to the first functional Airspy device if the selected device is not available, does not work or is already in use.

-Airspy device supports 4 gain control modes:
+Airspy devices support 4 gain control modes:
-* Software (default) - gain is controlled by application.
-So called sensitivity gain is used for that.
+* Software (default) - gain is controlled by the application.
+So called sensitivity gain is used.
-* Hybrid - application controls IF gain but other two gains are controlled by driver.
+* Hybrid - the application controls IF gain but the other two gains are controlled by driver.
 * Sensitivity - manual control of sensitivity gain.
-Physical gain controls in the device are set by driver according to sensitivity gain index.
+Physical gain controls in the device are set by the driver according to the sensitivity gain index.
-* Manual - full manual control of all available gains.
-It is possible to enable AGC for selected gain controls in this mode.
+* Manual - full manual control of all the available gains.
+It is possible to enable AGC for specific gain controls in this mode.

 _Note:_ RF level estimation is not available for Airspy devices.